ProBlxst-Learning/neural-network-project/README.md

 # Neural-network-project
-Repository containing code from TDT4173 - Machine Learning, final project
+Repository containing code for the group project in the course TDT4173 - Machine Learning, Fall 2020.
+The project works in two parts: It implements a heuristic for determining the size of a neural network from a given dataset.
+Subsequently, neural networks are created and trained on the respective daatasets.

 ## Getting started